 Diabetes can damage your skin, eyes, sexual organs, and stomach, in addition to the organs listed above.
 As a result, appropriate diabetes treatment and regular monitoring are critical to maintaining diabetic control.
 Early detection and adherence to a treatment plan that includes frequent medical care, lifestyle adjustments, and medication can help to mitigate the symptoms of diabetes.

-On this world health day, let’s read about the long term effects of diabetes on the body:
+Let us read about the long-term effects of diabetes on the body-

 Diabetes and Heart

 High blood pressure causes the blood to flow more forcefully through your arteries, potentially damaging the artery walls.
 If you have both high blood pressure and diabetes, you’re at a much higher risk of heart disease.

 Diabetes and Brain

 Insulin signaling is important for brain function, and diabetics are more likely to develop cognitive impairment and dementia.
 According to a study, diabetes is associated with lower levels of grey matter density and volume in numerous locations of the brain.
 Grey matter is a component of the central nervous system that plays a crucial part in normal human function.